Alexander Mitscherlich (psychologist)

-Alexander Mitscherlich (20 September 1908 – 26 June 1982) was a German psychoanalyst.
+Alexander Harbord Mitscherlich (20 September 1908 – 26 June 1982) was a German psychiatrist and psychoanalyst.

 Life

 Alexander Mitscherlich grew up in Munich and took up studies in history, the history of art, and philosophy at Munich University.
-When Mitscherlich's Jewish-born dissertation thesis supervisor died in 1932 his chair was passed to an antisemite who declined to take over the dissertation projects begun by his predecessor.
+When Mitscherlich's Jewish-born dissertation thesis supervisor Paul Joachimsen died, in 1932, his chair was passed to an antisemite, Karl Alexander von Müller, who declined to take over the dissertation projects begun by his predecessor.
 This is why Mitscherlich left Munich for Berlin in order to open a bookstore there, where he sold writings critical of the current developments in Germany, bringing him to the attention of the SA.
 He was hence jailed in Germany several times from 1933 for political reasons.

 Mitscherlich emigrated to Switzerland in order to take up studies in medicine there, only to return to Germany in 1937.
 He received a doctor's degree from Heidelberg University in 1941 in neurology.

 After World War II, he was an observer at the Nuremberg Trials against the Nazi physicians guilty of medical experiments and torture of the inmates of concentration camps.
-He worked at a clinic in Zurich where he met his future wife Margarete Mitscherlich-Nielsen.
+He worked at a clinic in Zürich where he met his future wife Margarete Mitscherlich-Nielsen.
 They married in 1955.
 It was his third marriage in all.

 Alexander Mitscherlich founded the clinic for psychosomatic medicine at Heidelberg University in 1949.
 From 1953 he held the chair for psychosomatic medicine in Heidelberg.
 In 1960, together with his wife Margarete Mitscherlich he was a co-founder of the Sigmund-Freud-Institut at Frankfurt committed to psychoanalytic research.
 He directed the institute until 1976.
 From 1966 to 1973 Mitscherlich was professor for psychology at Frankfurt University.